Approx. Time Difference

 Students with Disabilities

-Contact the UCEAP Program Specialist immediately if you need accommodations.
+Contact the UCEAP Operations Specialist immediately if you need accommodations.
 Information will be treated confidentially.
 Advance planning is important.
 Accommodations may be arranged after you provide detailed information on services that will be required.

+Be flexible; you will find accessibility and accommodations different from the United States.
 As is the case in older buildings throughout Spain, accessibility at the Instituto Internacional is limited as there is only ramp access and one elevator, which is relatively small.
 The UC/ACCENT Study Center in Rome has restroom facilities and elevators for students with disabilities.

 Travel during the Program